GermanLL/Portalburger.web/README.md

 - Access HeidiSQL application.

-- Create a database.

-- Import the .sql file located in the project's root folder.
+- Import the u188377931_burger.sql file located in the project's root folder.

 4. **Connection Config:**

-- Update the .env files with your local credentials.
+- Update the .env files, add only DB_DATABASE and DB_USERNAME.

 5. **Launch:**